-When this occurs, the data is not required to be deleted; it’s simply marked as belonging to a US citizen and left to continue accumulating in the database.
+When this occurs, data deletion is not required.
+It’s marked as belonging to a US citizen and left to continue accumulating in the database.
 What’s more, other government agencies, such as the FBI and the intelligence agencies of the other Five Eyes nations, can then browse it freely, even searching specifically for data on US citizens.

 Even untargeted individuals get swept up in PRISM’s data collection wave simply by having friends of friends associated with targets.
 One analysis performed by the Guardian, the original publisher of the Snowden leaks, suggests that any given Facebook user is within three degrees of separation from over five million people, any or all of whom could be incidentally monitored under PRISM.

 Administered mainly by the GCHQ with assistance from the NSA, MUSCULAR is less widely known than PRISM, though it may be responsible for the collection of twice as much data as its American cousin.

 Available information on MUSCULAR is scant, but what has been revealed is staggering: the two intelligence agencies secretly gained access to Google’s and Yahoo’s internal data networks via an access point on a fiber optic cable in the UK.
 Data, including emails, photos, documents, search queries, and file uploads, is then transmitted to the NSA, where it’s analyzed using a program called TURMOIL and stored if it contains anything of interest.